Chart Color Schemes

 Age

-Valentine - Eleebana has a median age of 45 years, slightly higher than Rest of NSW's median age of 43 and considerably older than the national norm of 38 years.
-Compared to the Rest of NSW average, Valentine - Eleebana has a notably higher proportion of individuals aged 5-14 (14.3% locally) but a lower proportion of those aged 25-34 (6.2%).
-Between 2021 and present, the population aged 15 to 24 has grown from 11.4% to 13.4%, while the age group of 55 to 64 has declined from 13.3% to 12.4%.
-By 2041, demographic modeling suggests significant changes in Valentine - Eleebana's age profile.
-The number of individuals aged 85 and above is projected to grow by 70%, from 366 to 622 people.
-Notably, the combined population aged 65 and above will account for 67% of total population growth, reflecting the area's aging demographic trend.
-Conversely, declines are projected for the populations aged 0-4 and 35-44.
+Valentine - Eleebana has a median age of 45 years, which is slightly higher than Rest of NSW's median age of 43 years and considerably older than Australia's national norm of 38 years.
+Comparing the two areas, Valentine - Eleebana has an over-representation of the 5-14 age group at 14.3% locally, while the 25-34 age group is under-represented at 6.2%.
+Between 2021 and present, the 15 to 24 age group has increased from 11.4% to 13.4%, while the 55 to 64 age group has decreased from 13.3% to 12.4%.
+By 2041, demographic projections indicate significant changes in Valentine - Eleebana's age profile.
+The 85+ age cohort is expected to grow by 70%, increasing from 366 to 622 people.
+Notably, the combined 65+ age groups are projected to account for 67% of total population growth, reflecting the area's aging demographic trend.
+Conversely, population declines are projected for the 0 to 4 and 35 to 44 age cohorts.